The Essence of Technology and Art#

 The Essence of Art#

-If, at this point, you get an idea of Heidegger’s phenomenologically thinking, it should be no surprise that for him, not only is the artist the cause of the work, but the work, in turn, is the cause of the artist.
+If, at this point, you have an idea of Heidegger’s phenomenological thinking, it should be no surprise that for him, not only is the artist the cause of the work, but the work, in turn, is the cause of the artist.

 The artist is the origin of the work.
 The work is the origin of the artist.
 Neither is without the other.
 Nevertheless, neither is the sole support of the other.
 In themselves and in their interrelations artist and work are each of them by virtue of a third thing which is prior to both, namely, that which also gives artist and work of art their names—art. – Martin Heidegger